Parveen-Patel/MS-Office-Workflows/README.md

 - **Collaboration** → Share via OneDrive/SharePoint, co‑edit slides, and add comments for feedback.
 - **Export options** → Save presentations as PDF for handouts or record as video for remote sharing.

-👉 In short: PowerPoint helps you **tell stories visually, present ideas clearly, and engage your audience effectively.**
+In short: PowerPoint helps you **tell stories visually, present ideas clearly, and engage your audience effectively.**

-## 📧 Microsoft Outlook Features
+## Microsoft Outlook:

 Microsoft Outlook is the central tool for managing email, calendars, and tasks in a professional setting.
 Here are the key things you can do: